 It very often happens that the additional sensation connected with self-remembering brings with it an element of emotion, that is, the work of the machine attracts a certain amount of ‘carbon’ 12 to the place in question. ~ G. I. Gurdjieff

 Another way of thinking about this triad is that positive emotions are transformed into higher consciousness by the effort to self remember.
 In other words if you add self-remembering to an emotional state, that will be the higher emotional center.
 We can and need to control our efforts to remember ourselves.
 To control our emotions is much more difficult.
 This is why the emphasis is placed on self-remembering rather than on becoming more emotional.
 In some cases the effort itself is enough to attract an emotion.
 An effort can contain very little or very much.
-Sometimes it is all we can do to be present to our body sitting in a chair or walking along a road, but at other times our efforts will include a perception of the people around us—what they feel and how they too have endured suffering—or it will include a feeling of the smallness of the earth and of the vastness of the night sky.
+Sometimes it is all we can do to be present to our body sitting in a chair or walking along a road, but at other times our efforts will include a perception of the people around us—what they feel and what they have endured—or it will include a feeling of the smallness of the earth and of the vastness of the night sky.
 The more we include in our efforts the more we will be able to find the ‘element of emotion’ that Gurdjieff speaks of.